 Eunkyoung Park

-College student access and success, quantitative research methodology, survey research, higher education policy, financial aid and college scholarship, institutional research, assessment, international comparative education
+College student access and success, quantitative research methodology, survey research, higher education policy, institutional research, assessment

-Prior to joining George Mason University, she worked as a researcher at Korean Educational Development Institute (KEDI) in South Korea and at the Institute for Higher Education Policy (IHEP) in the United States.
+Before joining George Mason University, Dr. Park held roles at the Korean Educational Development Institute (KEDI) in South Korea and the Institute for Higher Education Policy (IHEP) in the United States.

 Selected Publications